endurodave/IntegrationTestFramework/README.md

 # Integration Test Framework using Google Test and Delegates
 An integration test framework used for testing multi-threaded C++ based projects using Google Test and Asynchronous Multicast Delegate libraries.
+All target devices are supported including Windows, Linux, and embedded systems.

 ## Overview
 Testing mission critical software is crucial.
 For medical devices, the IEC 62304 provides guidance on the required software development process.
 Three levels of software testing are defined: